MicrosoftDocs/entra-docs/docs/identity/app-provisioning/on-premises-ldap-connector-prepare-directory.md

 This file is used to automate and create an instance of AD LDS.
 You will edit this file to match your environment; in particular, change `APP3` to the hostname of your server.

 >[!IMPORTANT]
-> This script uses the local administrator for the AD LDS service account and has its password hard-coded in the answers.
-This action is for **testing only** and should never be used in a production environment.
+> This script uses the local administrator for the AD LDS service account.
+You will be prompted for the password during installation.
 >
 > If you are installing AD LDS on a domain controller and not a member or standalone server, you will need to change the LocalLDAPPortToListenOn and LocalSSLPortToListonOn to something other than the well-known ports for LDAP and LDAP over SSL.
 For example, LocalLDAPPortToListenOn=51300 and LocalSSLPortToListenOn=51301.